-Access Improvements to the Southern Railway Caboose

-The Town Attorney is reviewing the small procurement documents to solicit quotes.

-Pedestrian Improvement Project (Connelly Money) - Extending Sidewalk on Jefferson Street

-- The survey is complete, environmental coordination and design has begun. - Preliminary Plans are expected in December.

-Washington Street/Jefferson Street Signal
+: VDOT has stated they will evaluate the Town Council's requests for pedestrian bridges and a stopped condition at the westbound I-66 on-ramp when they are evaluating the Citizen's Information Meeting comments.
+It is expected that VDOT will have the response to comments in late November or early December.
+(Please advise if Town Council would like for the agenda items for support/non-support of the I-66/Rte 15 revise interchange concept and shared use path switch be added to the December agenda.
+Access Improvements to the Southern Railway Caboose The Town Attorney is reviewing the small procurement documents to solicit quotes.
+Pedestr rian Improvement Project (Connelly Money) - Extending Sidewalk on Jefferson Street The survey is complete, environmental coordination and design has begun.
+Preliminary Plans are expected in December.
+Washin gton Street/Jefferson Street Signal

+Wasł

-- After a meeting with the local businesses, Chief Smith requested that the Town reach out to VDOT to request that the green time for the eastbound/westbound movements on Washington Street be increased since there is less traffic northbound/southbound on Jefferson Street due to the Old Carolina Bridge closure. - After receiving the Town's request, VDOT increased the green time for eastbound/westbound Washington Street by 20 seconds. - Chief Smith reports that traffic is moving better at this signal since VDOT increased the green time.
-The timing will need to be re-evaluated once the Old Carolina Bridge is reopened.
+After a meeting with the local businesses, Chief Smith requested that the Town reach out to VDOT to request that the green time for the eastbound/westbound movements on Washington Street be increased since there is less traffic northbound/southbound on Jefferson Street due to the Old Carolina Bridge closure.

+After receiving the :he T Town's request, VDOT increased the green time for eastbound/westbound Washington Stree et by y 20 se conds.

+Chief Smith reports that traffic is moving better at th is si ignal since VDOT increased the greer time.
+The tin nina will need d to be re -evaluat ed onc e the Old I Card olina E Bridae is s reopened